 Authorized under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the Paycheck Protection Program (PPP) provides loans to small businesses impacted by the coronavirus (COVID-19) pandemic.
-The loans—which are fully forgivable—are intended to cover payroll and other operational costs for businesses forced to close or limit operations due to COVID-19.
+The loans—which are fully forgivable—are intended to cover payroll and certain other operational costs for businesses forced to close or limit operations due to COVID-19.

 You are eligible to apply for a PPP loan if you are:

 In addition, you must make several certifications on your loan application, including that your business: